-An independent resource assessment (utilizing both seismic and well data) was carried out on Akkulka, Kul-Bas and Kyzyloi by Gustavson Associates that resulted in total Unrisked Mean Recoverable Prospective Resources in excess of 1.3 billion barrels oil equivalent as of April 30, 2012.
-The key results (all figures Gross to the Licences) are as follows:
+An independent resource assessment (utilizing both seismic and well data) was carried out on Akkulka, Kul-Bas and Kyzyloi by Gustavson that resulted in total Unrisked Mean Recoverable Prospective Resources in excess of 1.3 billion boe as of April 30, 2012.
+The key results (all figures Gross to the Contracts) are as follows:

-- Unrisked Mean Prospective Oil in Place 3.7364 billion barrels - Unrisked Mean Prospective Recoverable crude oil 1.2304 billion barrels comprising: - o all conventional resources and - o no unconventional resources - Unrisked Mean Prospective Associated Gas 242.2 billion cubic feet; and 392.1 bcf non-associated gas, a total of 634.4 bcf gas - Total Unrisked Mean Prospective Recoverable Resources 1.3361 billion barrels oil equivalent. - In addition, effective January 15, 2014, Gustavson Associates have also independently assessed a newly identified prospect, named "Klymene", in the Kul-bas Block, with Unrisked Mean Recoverable Prospective Oil Resources of 422 million barrels.
+- Unrisked Mean Prospective Oil in Place 3.7364 billion bbl - Unrisked Mean Prospective Recoverable crude oil 1.2304 billion bbl comprising: - o all conventional resources and - no unconventional resources

+- Unrisked Mean Prospective Associated Gas 242.2 billion cubic feet; and 392.1 bcf non-associated gas, a total of 634.4 bcf gas - Total Unrisked Mean Prospective Recoverable Resources 1.3361 billion bbl oil equivalent. - In addition, effective January 15, 2014, Gustavson had also independently assessed a newly identified prospect, named "Klymene", in the Kul-bas Block, with Unrisked Mean Recoverable Prospective Oil Resources of 422 MMbbl.
 This was based on new seismic data acquired in 2013.